 The Usenet and the Internet are not the same thing.
 Both networks operate independently from each other.
 Usenet servers are required to establish a connection to the Usenet newsgroups network.
 Downloading from the Usenet used to be extremely complicated.
 Good Usenet software enables even inexperienced users to download effortlessly today.
 The user interface is very similar to the user interface deployed in other file-sharing software such as Kazaa or Bittorrent.

 The Usenet software is, however, connected to a Usenet server rather than local computers of other users.
-You receive direct access to all conceivable films, software, games and music and are able to download all of these at full access speed.
-A fast Internet connection enables you to download whole films in only a few minutes.
+You receive direct access to all content and are able to download all of these at full access speed.
+A fast Internet connection enables you to download huge data in only a few minutes.
 You can use the Usenet access software at the bottom of the page to see what the Usenet newsgroups have to offer and how simple the download function is.
 Test the software for 14 days, completely free of charge and with no obligation.
 Click on the link below to download the free newsreader.